Edinburgh in 4 Days: everything you need to know

 - Price: Depends on what you drink, of course.

-- Do I need to make a reservation: No, no need.
+- Do I need to make a reservation: No, you don't.

 Get your mind blown with a trip back in time: the People's Story Museum